 S3 stands for simple storage service and it is a one of the file system used by hbase.

-Hbase is used because it provides random read and write operations and it can perform number of operation per second on a large data sets.
+HBase is used because it provides random read and write operations and it can perform a number of operation per second on a large data sets.

 It is a collection of columns whereas row is a collection of column families.

 Download HBase Interview questions asked by top MNCs in 2017 ?